Vegetable Kurma | Vegetable Korma | Mixed Vegetables In Spicy Indian Gravy

 Frying onions in a pan

-• Now add the ground masala and fry it in medium heat until the oil separates from the sides of the masala.
-This would take at least 15 to 20 mins.
-Even if the masala starts to stick to the bottom, sprinkle little water and keep frying.
+• Now add the ground masala and fry it on medium heat until the oil separates from the sides of the masala.
+This would take at least 15 to 20 minutes.
+Even if the masala starts to stick to the bottom, sprinkle a little water and keep frying.
 This stage is very important.
-The more the masala fries the better it tastes.
-So make sure that you do not hurry up on this step and keep frying the masala is low heat.
+The more the masala fries, the better it tastes.
+So make sure that you do not hurry up on this step and keep frying the masala on low heat.

 Cooking paste in a pan